chinatsu/helpdful/README.md

   * `. bin/activate.fish` for Fish
   * `source bin/activate.csh` for Csh/Tcsh
 4. Run `pip install -e .` to install the module and its dependencies
-5. Run `python -m helpdful` to run the script and generate a file named `test.pdf`
+5. Run `python -m helpdful` to spin up a simple web server which will serve you a PDF at localhost:3000!

+### The alternate way

+If you have Docker installed, you can simply clone this repository and run `docker build -t helpdful .` and `docker run -itp 3000:3000 helpdful` to easily run the web server as described above.

 ### Recommendations